-Paralysis is a catastrophic injury with far reaching implications on the lives of victims as well as anyone who loves and cares for them.
-The Chicago car, truck and motorcycle accident attorneys of Rosenfeld Injury Lawyers understand how difficult it can be to adjust to a life with paralysis and the unbearable stress placed on victims and their loved ones when they struggle to keep up with the costs associated with ongoing care.
-We will do anything within our power to explore every legal avenue available to recover the compensation you are entitled to for your injuries, lost opportunities and pain and suffering.Causes of Paralysis in Automotive Accidents
+Paralysis is a catastrophic injury with far reaching implications on the lives of victims and those who love and care for them.
+The Chicago car, truck, and motorcycle accident attorneys of Rosenfeld Injury Lawyers understand how difficult it can be to adjust to a life with paralysis and the unbearable stress placed on victims and their loved ones when they struggle to keep up with the costs associated with ongoing care.
+We will do everything within our power to explore all legal avenues available to recover the compensation you are entitled to receive for your injuries, lost opportunities and pain and suffering.

-While paralysis is more common in trucking and motorcycle accidents, any motorist who is involved in an accident is at risk of sustaining a spinal injury due to the energy and force that is displaced during the accident.
+While paralysis is more common in trucking and motorcycle accidents, any motorist who is involved in an accident is at risk of sustaining a spinal injury due to the energy force displaced during the accident.
 Our Chicago auto injury lawyers have represented numerous paralyzed clients and each of their stories is unique.
 Some of the most common ways they suffered their injuries include the following.

 Coping with paralysis is difficult on its own without the added stress of figuring out how to pay for medical treatment and ongoing assistive care.
-The areas of the body impacted correlate with the location within the spine where the injury occurred.
+The areas of the body impacted by the crash correlate with the location within the spine where the injury occurred.
 In general, the victim will no longer be able to move or experience feeling anywhere below the location where the spinal nerves were severed.
 Our Chicago auto injury lawyers have gathered the following data regarding the cost of treating paralysis from the University of Alabama National Spinal Cord Injury Statistical Center and the Centers for Disease Control.

-- Tetraplegia — also referred to as quadriplegia, tetraplegia is the paralysis of both the upper and lower body.
+- Tetraplegia — Also referred to as quadriplegia, tetraplegia is the paralysis of both the upper and lower body.
 There are two forms of quadriplegia, and the limitation of movement and sensation varies depending on the location of the injury.
 Those with low tetraplegia have limited motor abilities in their upper bodies while victims suffering from high tetraplegia will be dependent on others for the full extent of their care over the rest of their lives.
 The cost of treating lower tetraplegia in the first year is $769,000 on average while high tetraplegia costs over $1 million in the first year.
 Over the lifetime of a victim suffering an injury at the age of 25, lower tetraplegia will cost over $3.4 million while high tetraplegia requires $4.7 million in medical costs.

 The high cost of medical treatment places an undue burden on a victim’s entire family during a tragic and emotionally stressful period in their lives.
-This is why Rosenfeld Injury Lawyers relies on access to an extensive network of medical experts, social workers, economists and other professionals in relevant fields to ensure that you will have access to the specialized care you deserve and the award winning legal services required to help you secure the full value of your financial, physical and emotional damages.
+This is why Rosenfeld Injury Lawyers relies on access to an extensive network of medical experts, social workers, economists and other professionals who are specialized in relevant fields to prove how much compensation you will need for the remainder of your life.
+Our lawyers and expert can ensure that you will have access to the specialized care you deserve and the award winning legal services required to help you secure the full value of your financial, physical and emotional damages.
 To learn more about how we can help you, contact us today to arrange a risk free evaluation with one of our lawyers.